sinaghassemi/EnronSpamDetection/README.md

 It should be noted that all these classification methods can further be improved by performing a grid search over their hyperparameters.
 For instance, in the case of K-NN, it is expected to obtain different results by choosing different values for `n`, or in the case of decision tree classifier, the results would vary by choosing different criterion such as entropy to measure the quality of split at internal nodes.
 Also, the size of vocabulary (number of words in the bag) plays an important role in the performance.
-However, the purpose here is to provide a simple comparison between these different classifiers.
+However, the purpose here is to provide a  comparison between these different classifiers.

-In the following table the performance metric is given over the test set for the spam class:
+In the following table, the performance metric is given over the test set for the spam class:

 | Method        	| Accuracy [%]  | Precision [%] | Recall  [%] 	| F1-Score  [%] |